frederic-perez/AmE-dictionary/data/idioms.md

 __fresh legs__ In sports, one or more substitute players who have not yet participated in a given game or match, thus having more energy than the players they are replacing. _Their offense is completely wearing out our defense—it’s time to get some fresh legs on the field!_
 __fresh-faced__ Of or having an appearance of health, vitality, and/or youthfulness.
 __Freudian slip__ Any inadvertent verbal or written mistake that reveals, or can be construed as revealing, an unconscious or repressed intention, belief, thought, attitude, etc.
-__Friendsgiving__ A Thanksgiving celebration among friends.
+__Friendsgiving__ :two: A Thanksgiving celebration among friends.
 It often takes place near Thanksgiving, rather than on the actual holiday. _I always have Friendsgiving with my college roommates the week before Thanksgiving._
+__frigging__ :dart: _rude slang_ An intensifier used as a milder alternative to “fucking.”
+“Friggin’” is also commonly used. _Why are you so frigging late?
+You’d better have a good excuse._
 __from a mile away__ Well or far in advance; exceptionally easily. _That movie was so corny, you could tell what was going to happen from a mile away!_
 __from bad to worse__
 __from rags to riches__ From being poor to being wealthy.
-__from the ground up__ _Written from the ground up._
+__from the get-go__
+__from the ground up__ :two: [:scroll: This expression alludes to the construction of a house, which begins with the foundation.]
+From the very beginning; also, completely, thoroughly.
+For example, _We’ve had to learn a new system from the ground up_, or _The company changed all of the forms from the ground up._ _Written from the ground up._
 __from time to time__
-__front and center__ :four::hammer:
+__front and center__ :six::hammer:
 __frost the cake__
 __fruit loop__
 __fuck a duck__ _slang_ Exclaiming _fuck a duck_ conveys surprise, frustration, anger, or other such heightened emotions.
 Telling someone to _go fuck a duck_ is a more colorful way of telling them to go screw themselves.